nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Cons: There is less abstraction as the logic of getting the list and adding to the list is handled by ```Student```.

 * **Alternative 2:** Have a ```UniqueInterestList``` to handle the list of Interests (similar to that of ```UniqueStudentList```).
     * Pros: The low-level details of adding, removing and checking the interests are abstracted.
-There is greater adherence to the Single Responsibility Principle as the list of interests are handled by the ```UniqueInterestList``` class.
+There is greater adherence to the Single Responsibility Principle as the list of interests is handled by the ```UniqueInterestList``` class.
-    * Cons: The number of ```Interest``` is usually not that large so Alternative 2 could result in unnecessary implementation overhead.
+    * Cons: The number of ```Interest``` is usually not that large, so Alternative 2 could result in unnecessary implementation overhead.

 --------------------------------------------------------------------------------------------------------------------